cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 ### 7.1 Feature Info Agent
 The isochrones is designed to be compatible with TWA-VF and queryable via FeatureInfoAgent.

-1) In the directory [twa-vf/15MSCPirmasens/webspace](twa-vf/15MSCPirmasens/webspace/), contains `data.json` prepared for TWA-VF that is meant to be placed inside [`stack-manager/inputs/data/webspace`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/data), following instruction [here](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager#example---including-a-visualisation).
+1) In the directory [stack-manager-config/data/webspace/](stack-manager-config/data/webspace/), contains the TWA-VF `data.json` prepared for the different scnearios that is meant to be placed inside [`stack-manager/inputs/data/webspace`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/data), following instruction [here](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager#example---including-a-visualisation).
-2) In the directory [twa-vf/FeatureInfoAgent](twa-vf/FeatureInfoAgent/queries/), contains `SPARQL queries` and `fia-config.json` to be used with the agent [FeatureInfoAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/FeatureInfoAgent#configuration).
-Place the `fia-config.json` and `isochrone.sparql` inside `stack-manager/inputs/data/queries` as according the volume path specified in the stack-manager config's [`feature-info-agent.json`](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Agents/FeatureInfoAgent/sample/feature-info-agent.json).
+2) In the directory [stack-manager-config/data/fia-queries/](stack-manager-config/data/fia-queries/), contains `SPARQL queries` and `fia-config.json` to be used with the agent [FeatureInfoAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/FeatureInfoAgent#configuration).
+Place the `fia-config.json` and `isochrone.sparql` inside `stack-manager/inputs/data/queries` as according the bind mount path specified in the stack-manager config's [`feature-info-agent.json`](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Agents/FeatureInfoAgent/sample/feature-info-agent.json).